breeflores129/LMU-CONNECT-CRM/README.md

 - Created filtered views of different data selections.

 ### Sprint 04
+- Created a dataset with alumni data in Salesforce
 - Documented how to manually update work experience: [Documentation](https://github.com/breeflores129/LMU-CONNECT-CRM/blob/main/Capstone%20Documentation.pdf).
 - Generated raw and aggregate reports for different job statuses and graduates.